w3f/Grants-Program/applications/MeProtocol.md

 ## Future Plans

--We will first incorporate the Me Protocol into our own marketplace.
+- We will first incorporate the Me Protocol into our own marketplace.
 This should provide significant exposure to the project and prove-out its utility for additional projects.
 Our company, My AI, will be dedicated to supporting the protocol as a core developer during near- and long-term.
 We will also be establishing a DAO as we move forward that will provide additional governance of the project as we progressively decentralise.

--We also plan to offer a significant suite of perks, bounties, rewards etc. to contributors of the project to encourage wider participation during the formative period as well as into the longer term.
+- We also plan to offer a significant suite of perks, bounties, rewards etc. to contributors of the project to encourage wider participation during the formative period as well as into the longer term.

--Our own native token, the Me Token, will be used to reward community participation from developers and partners.
+- Our own native token, the Me Token, will be used to reward community participation from developers and partners.
 Ecosystem development is central to our near- and long-term plans and we have already started building one.

--In the end, the Me Protocol should be in integral component of the emerging ‘brand economy’ as a key piece of infrastructure for meta- and non-metaverse rewards.
+- In the end, the Me Protocol should be in integral component of the emerging ‘brand economy’ as a key piece of infrastructure for meta- and non-metaverse rewards.

 ## Additional Information :heavy_plus_sign: